Bartel-Group/synth_assess/README.md

 pip install .
 ```

-This package enables the user the reconstruct the entire pipeline, including customization of data used in reaction generation and constraints on reaction generation (refer to solidstatesynth/selectivity/entries.py and solidstatesynth/selectivity/rxn_networks.py, but if you are simply seeking to generate selective reactions associated with a particular target using our settings, you can run the following code (with solidstatesynth installed).
+This package enables the user the reconstruct the entire pipeline, including customization of data used in reaction generation and constraints on reaction generation (refer to solidstatesynth.selectivity.entries and solidstatesynth.selectivity.rxn_networks, but if you are simply seeking to generate selective reactions associated with a particular target using our settings, you can run the following code (with solidstatesynth installed).

 ```
 from solidstatesynth.selectivity.rxn_metrics import GammaFromTarget